-Federal EPA Laws to go into Effect Dramatically Lowering Emissions Allowances for Wood and Pellet Stoves
+Federal EPA Laws Lower Emissions for Wood and Pellet Stoves

-NSPS "Phase 2" takes effect May 15, 2020.
-After that date Phase 1 stoves will not be able to be sold in stores.
-This is true even if the Phase 1 Stove meets Phase 2 emissions requirements.
+NSPS "Phase 2" took effect May 15, 2020.
+As of now Phase 1 stoves will not be able to be sold in stores.
 This is due to additional certifications for efficiency required in Phase 2 certification testing.

 A Brief History of the